yea-hung/draw_a_dag/README.md

 # Description

-R code for drawing a DAG (directed acyclic graph).
+R code for drawing a DAG (directed acyclic graph), using definition of R objects.

 # Dependencies